 SSH access is one of them, and those of you who have a project that needs it will be happy to learn that it is available on our managed VPS hosting solutions.
 The only thing you need to do is make sure that it’s enabled.

-If you turn it on, the changes will be reflected immediately, and the account owner will be able to establish an SSH connection using their login details.
+Changes are saved automatically and come into effect immediately.
 A help box above the list of accounts reminds you that users who want to connect to ScalaHosting’s servers through SSH need to use port 6543 instead of the default port 22.

 Why is SSH access disabled by default?